RobinM2022/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File: 0-positive_or_negative.c has a program that assigns a random number to the variable n each time it is executed.

+File: 1-last_digit.c has a program that assigns a random number to the variable n each time it is executed.
+The output of the program should be: the string last digit of, followed by n, followed by the string is, followed by if the last digit of n is greater than 5: the string and is greater than 5; if the last digit of n is 0: the string and is 0; if the last digit is less than 6 and not 0: the string and is less than 6 and not 0.

 File: 2-print_alphabet.c has a program that prints the alphabet in lowercase, followed by a new line.

 File: 3-print_alphabets.c has a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.